PRBonn/PIN_SLAM/README.md

 For pose estimation evaluation, you may also provide the path `pose_path` to the reference pose file and optionally the path `calib_path` to the extrinsic calibration file.

 The SLAM results and logs will be output in the `output_root` folder specified in the config file.

+The training logs can be monitored via [Weights & Bias](wandb.ai) online if you turn the wandb_vis_on option on.
+If it's your first time using Weights & Bias, you will be requested to register and log in to your wandb account.

 ### ROS 1 Support